 J. Claude Bennett, M.D., was named President and Chief Operating Officer in December 1996 and elected a Director in January 1997.
 Since 2001, Dr. Bennett has also served as the Medical Director.
-Prior to joining the Company, Dr. Bennett was President of The University of Alabama at Birmingham ("UAB") from October 1993 to December 1996 and Professor and Chairman of the Department of Medicine of UAB from January 1982 to October 1993.
-Dr. Bennett served on the Company's Scientific Advisory Board from 1989-96.
+Prior to joining us, Dr. Bennett was President of The University of Alabama at Birmingham ("UAB") from October 1993 to December 1996 and Professor and Chairman of the Department of Medicine of UAB from January 1982 to October 1993.
+Dr. Bennett served on our Scientific Advisory Board from 1989-96.
 He is a former co-editor of the Cecil Textbook of Medicine and former President of the Association of American Physicians.
-He is the immediate past chair of the Scientific Advisory Committee of the Massachusetts General Hospital, a member of the Scientific Advisory Boards of Zycogen, LLC and Aptamera, Inc., and continues to hold the position of Distinguished University Professor Emeritus at UAB, a position he has held since January 1997.
+He is a past chair of the Scientific Advisory Committee of the Massachusetts General Hospital, a member of the Scientific Advisory Board of Zycogen, LLC, and continues to hold the position of Distinguished University Professor Emeritus at UAB, a position he has held since January 1997.